 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Library has only one type of item that qualifies for reporting in this category.
-The governmental and governmental funds report unavailable revenues from one source: property taxes.
-These amounts are deferred and recognized as an inflow of resources an inflow of resources in the period that the amounts become available.
+The governmental funds report unavailable revenues from property taxes and USF funds, while the governmental-wide report only property taxes.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.